beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 missing.
 In this work, we aim to close to gap by providing a step-by-step guide to installing OpenStack on CentOS.
-Another difference of the current guide from the official documentation is that rather then describing a general installation procedure, we focus on concrete and tested steps required to obtain an operating OpenStack installation for our testbed.
+Another difference of the current guide from the official documentation is that rather then describing a general installation procedure, we focus on concrete and tested steps required to obtain an operational OpenStack installation for our testbed.
 In other words, this guide can be considered to be an example of how OpenStack can be deployed on a real-world multi-node testbed.